victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

     return std::to_string(i);
 }{{< /highlight >}}

-But wait, despite the compiler will probably optimize access via reference for us, it looks strange: why do we pass 4 bytes int parameter by an 8-byte const reference?
-I mean, we know why, but there must be a better way.
+Well, although the function above works, it violates the ["pass cheaply-copied types by value"](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#f16-for-in-parameters-pass-cheaply-copied-types-by-value-and-others-by-reference-to-const) guideline.
+Passing by-value is not only cheaper but also easier to optimize.
+Check out [Arthur O’Dwyer's blog](https://quuxplusone.github.io/blog/2021/11/09/pass-string-view-by-value/) for additional insight on the example of `string_view`.

 ## Template function overloading

-Both template functions and non-template ones participate in overloading.
-[Function template](https://en.cppreference.com/w/cpp/language/function_template) has a lot of insight, and a couple of quick examples could be found in the [Overload resolution of function template calls](https://learn.microsoft.com/en-us/cpp/cpp/overload-resolution-of-function-template-calls) article, but a summary is enough for now: _both template and non-template functions are considered during an overload resolution to find the best match possible_.
+Both template and non-template functions participate in overloading.
+[Function template](https://en.cppreference.com/w/cpp/language/function_template) reference has a lot of insight, [Overload resolution of function template calls](https://learn.microsoft.com/en-us/cpp/cpp/overload-resolution-of-function-template-calls) article has a couple of quick examples, but a summary is enough for now: _both template and non-template functions are considered during an overload resolution to find the best match possible_.

 {{< highlight cpp>}}// not a template.
 This will be the best match for makeString(3),
 // unless we explicitly specify that we want a template: makeString<int>(3)